laurent85v/archuseriso/readme.md

 Archuseriso Program List
 ------------------------

-* `aui-mkiso`: Build a bootable system image using a build profile
+* `aui-mkiso`: Build a bootable image using a build profile
-* `aui-mkusb`: create a bootable system on a USB drive with persistence
+* `aui-mkusb`: create a bootable USB drive with persistence
-* `aui-mkinstall`: create a bootable system on a USB drive, corresponds to a normal hard disk installation
+* `aui-mkinstall`: create a bootable USB drive, corresponds to a normal hard disk installation
-* `aui-mkhybrid`: create a bootable system on USB drive, combines live mode and normal installation on the same usb device
+* `aui-mkhybrid`: create a bootable USB drive, combines live mode and normal installation on the same usb device
 * `aui-buildzfs`: build ZFS packages
-* `aui-run`: test an image or a bootable system installed on a usb drive
+* `aui-run`: test an image or a bootable usb drive

 Documentation
 --------------